Summer Camp Covid-19 Protocols

 Resources for Summer at The St. Paul's Schools

-Nothing is more important to us than protecting the health and safety of our campers and camp staff.
-We are grateful for your partnership and will continue monitoring this situation and providing updates as necessary.
+Nothing is more important to us than protecting the health and safety of our campers and staff.
+We are grateful for your partnership and will continue to monitor the situation and provide updates as necessary.

-If you have a question related to coronavirus and Summer at The St. Paul’s Schools or would like to report a potential exposure or information about someone in your household who is being tested for the virus, you may send an email to Shannon Duckett at email@example.com.
+All questions related to Covid-19 and Summer at The St. Paul’s Schools should be directed to Shannon Duckett at firstname.lastname@example.org.
+You may also email Shannon Duckett to report a potential exposure or to provide household testing updates and other relevant information.
 Please know that all personal health information will be kept confidential, although information may be shared with the public health officials who are working to protect our community.

 We are working closely with our school’s Emergency Response Team and Medical Advisory Board on health and safety protocols for this summer.
 Our campers will experience the same care and concern that has allowed The St. Paul’s Schools students to engage in on-campus learning this year.

-As we begin bringing campers back onto campus amid the continuing pandemic, the partnership between home and school is more important than ever.
-Whether it is completing more detailed health information at registration or abiding by public health guidelines, we trust that our campers, families, and camp staff will commit to our community standards to help mitigate the spread of Covid-19 and keep our campus open.
+As we invite campers to campus for summer 2022 amid the ongoing pandemic, the partnership between home and school is more important than ever.
+Whether it is completing more detailed health information at registration or abiding by public health guidelines, we trust that our campers, families, and staff will commit to our community standards to help mitigate the spread of Covid-19 and keep our campus open.

-If a student develops a fever of 100.0 F or above, they should stay out of school until they are fever-free for 72 hours without the aid of antipyretic medication.
+If a student develops a fever of 100.0 F or above, they should stay out of camp until they are fever-free for 24 hours without the aid of antipyretic medication.
 Our camp nurse will use her clinical judgment to evaluate situations on a case-by-case basis.
-(Please note that our pre-K campers will follow Maryland state childcare guidelines and have a different policy, requiring students to be fever-free for 24 hours with medication before returning.)
+Please note that our pre-K campers will follow Maryland state childcare guidelines and have a different policy, requiring students to be fever-free for 24 hours with medication before returning.

 Questions?
 Contact email@example.com